 The job method is often used when manufacturing a single product, for which a unique production plan is created.
 This production planning method is generally used in smaller-scale productions, but it can also be applied to larger manufacturing facilities.
 The job method is especially advantageous when a product or service requires specific customizations.

 Batch Production Method

-Batch production consists in manufacturing goods by groups, instead of being produced individually or through continuous production.
-This method is useful when manufacturing products at a large scale.
+Batch production consists in manufacturing goods in groups, instead of being produced individually or through continuous production.
+This method is useful when manufacturing products on a large scale.

 The flow method is a demand-based manufacturing model that minimizes the production lead time by speeding up the production line.
 The manufacturing process starts based on work orders, and once it starts, it doesn’t stop until all finished goods are produced.
 This is called continuous production and it’s achieved by using machinery and little intervention to minimize waiting time.